VummadiHarsha39/vummadiharsha39.github.io/_portfolio/portfolio-10.md

 Our analysis ultimately confirmed that Suffolk County Transit effectively provides service coverage within Suffolk, the region’s largest easternmost county—a finding both curiously insightful and thankfully reassuring.

-If you want know about this project in great please follow up on this medium link "https://medium.com/@vummadiharsha123/summer-project-1-analyzing-suffolk-county-transit-with-qgis-python-9482692bbb80"
+If you want know about this project in great detail, please follow up on this medium link "https://medium.com/@vummadiharsha123/summer-project-1-analyzing-suffolk-county-transit-with-qgis-python-9482692bbb80"